orfeio/orfeio/gradit.md

 ## Printing

-Print to [108 - Sherrerd Hall][8] via PawPrint.
+Print to 108 - Sherrerd Hall [via PawPrint][8].
 Bring your Princeton ID card to release the job at the printer.

 Printing depletes your [printing quota](https://kb.princeton.edu/8329#section5), but [AIs may request an increase](https://orfe.princeton.edu/graduate/aiprint) if necessary.